thesensetree/forestry-demo/_projects/reflexology.md

 You will feel very relaxed and your feet light as if you’re walking on clouds.

-The appointment is 60 mins,  includes a consultation and massage.
+The appointment is approximately 60 mins.

 ### After treatment